Camp Nou: Renovation and expansion

-The club issued an international tender to remodel the stadium as a celebration of the stadium's fiftieth anniversary.
+In the 2006–07 season, the club launched an international architectural competition to remodel the stadium ahead of its fiftieth anniversary.
 The objective was to make the facility an integrated and highly visible urban environment.
-The club sought to increase the seating capacity by 13,500, with at least half of the total seating to be under cover.
-The intention was to make it the third-largest stadium in the world in terms of seating capacity, after the Narendra Modi Stadium in India (132,000 capacity) and the Rungrado 1st of May Stadium in North Korea (114,000 capacity).
+The club sought to increase the seating capacity by 13,500, with at least half of the stadium's seats covered, which would have made it the third-largest stadium in the world by seating capacity, after the Narendra Modi Stadium in India (132,000 capacity) and the Rungrado 1st of May Stadium in North Korea (114,000 capacity).

 On 18 September 2007, the British architect Norman Foster and his company were selected to "restructure" the Camp Nou.
-The plan included the addition of roughly 6,000 seats, for a maximum capacity of 105,000, at an estimated cost of €250 million.
-The Barcelona board approved the sale of their former training ground (the Mini Estadi) against significant opposition in order to finance the remodeling.
+The plan included the addition of roughly 6,000 seats, bringing the maximum capacity to 105,000, at an estimated cost of €250 million.
+The Barcelona board approved the sale of their former training ground (the Mini Estadi) despite significant opposition in order to finance the remodeling.
 The project was planned to begin in 2009 and to be finished for the 2011–12 season.
-However, due to the 2008 financial crisis, the sale of the training ground was postponed, and likewise the remodeling project.
-In May 2010, Sandro Rosell, then a candidate for president of Barcelona, dismissed the possibility of selling the Mini Estadi, saying it would be indefensible to "sell the crown jewels", and his election on 30 June 2010 effectively halted the plan to remodel the Camp Nou.
+However, due to the 2008 financial crisis, the sale of the training ground was postponed, putting the remodeling project on hold.
+In May 2010, Sandro Rosell, then a candidate for president of Barcelona, dismissed the possibility of selling the Mini Estadi, saying it would be indefensible to "sell the crown jewels", and his election on 30 June 2010 effectively put the remodeling plan on hold.